Friday the 13th

 Later she was confused with the goddess of love, Freya, who in turn became identified with Friday.
 When the Norsemen and Germanic tribes became Christians, Freya was supposed to have been banished to the mountains as a witch.
 Friday came to be called 'witches' Sabbath.
 It was believed that on this day, each week, twelve witches and the Devil met - thirteen evil spirits in all.

-Some believe that the arrest of Jacques de Molay, Grand Master of the Knights Templar, and 60 of his senior knights on Friday, October 13, 1307 by King Philip IV of France is the origin of this superstition.
+Another theory about the origin of this superstition takes us to the arrest of Jacques de Molay, Grand Master of the Knights Templar and 60 of his senior knights, on Friday, October 13, 1307, by King Philip IV of France.
 That day thousands of Templars were arrested and subsequently tortured.
 They then 'confessed' and were executed.
 From that day on, Friday the 13th was considered by followers of the Templars as an evil and unlucky day.

-Were the Knights Templar created by a group called the Priory of Sion?
-The treasures and secrets of these mystical organizations take us to the American continent and the Freemasons, who carry the energy signature of the creation of our reality with them.
+The Knights Templar takes us to the Priory of Sion.
+The treasures and secrets of these mystical organizations take us to the American continent and the Freemasons, who carried the energy signature of the creation of our reality with them.
+They left us symbolic clues some of which include number 13.

 The number 13 is probably the most common of all superstitions, considered a bad luck day unless you were born on Friday the thirteenth in which case it is allegedly your lucky day.